shanehughes3/voting-app/README.md

 # voting-app

-`voting-app` is a no-frills, generic web app that allows users to create polls, vote on others' polls, and see results in bar chart form.
-Created per specs at [FreeCodeCamp].
+`voting-app` is a web app that allows users to create polls, vote on others' polls, and see results in bar chart form.
+Created per specs at [FreeCodeCamp] and currently hosted at [Heroku].

 #### Features